|PROGRESS AGAINST DISEASES

 rats, after a stroke, induced brain rewiring and recovery.

-destroys brain cells, condenses into clumps, and causes tau to form tangled masses.
-Rise in
+be beta-amyloid.
+It destroys brain cells, condenses into clumps, and causes tau to form tangled

-beta-amyloid in brain correlates with loss of brain function.
-Beta-amyloid is formed when two
+masses.
+Rise in beta-amyloid in brain correlates with loss of brain function.
+Beta-amyloid is formed

 Prevention.
 Ibuprophen, Exercise, Statins, Curcumin, and Resveratrol have been reported to

 prevent Alzheimer's or prevent accumulation of beta-amyloid

 Treatment.
 If you can't prevent Alzheimer's Disease, Donepezil (Aricept) slows its progress.

 1. Nagahara, A.H., et al., Neuroprotective Effects of Brain-Derived Neurotrophic Factor in Rodent